Lulu Garcia-Navarro: Career

-She started her career working as a freelance journalist for the BBC World Service and Voice of America, traveling to Cuba, Syria, Panama and several European countries on assignment for the two organizations.
+She started her career as a freelance journalist for the BBC World Service and Voice of America, traveling to Cuba, Syria, Panama, and several European countries on assignment for the two organizations.

 She was hired by Associated Press Television News as a producer in 1999 and later worked for the news agency's radio division.
 AP dispatched Garcia-Navarro to Kosovo in 1999; Colombia in 2000; Afghanistan in 2001; Israel in 2002; and Iraq from 2002 to 2004.

 Garcia-Navarro traveled to Iraq on assignment before the 2003 war and was among the few journalists that covered the invasion as a unilateral reporter.

-Garcia-Navarro joined National Public Radio in November 2004 as Mexico City bureau chief, and moved to Baghdad in January 2008 and oversaw NPR's Iraq coverage for more than a year.
-She then moved to Jerusalem to become bureau chief, a position that she held from April 2009 to the end of 2012.
-In the spring of 2009, she opened NPR's Brazil bureau in April 2013.
+Garcia-Navarro joined National Public Radio in November 2004 as Mexico City bureau chief.
+She moved to Baghdad in January 2008 and oversaw NPR's Iraq coverage for more than a year.
+In April 2009, she moved to Jerusalem to become bureau chief, a position that she held through to the end of 2012.
+She opened NPR's Brazil bureau in April 2013.

-Garcia-Navarro was awarded the 2006 Daniel Schorr Journalism Prize for her work in Mexico, and belonged to teams that received the 2005 Peabody Award and the 2007 Alfred I. DuPont-Columbia University Silver Baton Award recognizing NPR's Iraq coverage.
+Garcia-Navarro was awarded the 2006 Daniel Schorr Journalism Prize for her work in Mexico and belonged to teams that received the 2005 Peabody Award and the 2007 Alfred I. DuPont-Columbia University Silver Baton Award recognizing NPR's Iraq coverage.

-In February 2011, Garcia-Navarro was one of the first reporters to report from eastern Libya as the uprising was gaining strength, and reported for months from rebel-held Benghazi, Tripoli, and the western mountains as rebel forces fought pitched battles against Col. Muammar Gaddafi's regime.
-Garcia-Navarro's front line reports made her among the most praised journalists covering the Arab Spring.
+In February 2011, Garcia-Navarro was one of the first reporters to report from eastern Libya as the uprising was gaining strength and reported for months from rebel-held Benghazi, Tripoli, and the western mountains as rebel forces fought pitched battles against Col. Muammar Gaddafi's regime.
+Garcia-Navarro's front-line reports made her among the most praised journalists covering the Arab Spring.

 Besides the Murrow and Peabody awards, she received the 2012 City University in London XCity Award, the Outstanding Correspondent Gracie Award, and the Overseas Press Club Lowell Thomas Award.

 From her base in Brazil, Garcia-Navarro covered political protests, the Zika virus and the Olympics.
 She became the new regular host of NPR's Weekend Edition Sunday on January 8, 2017, and later complemented that role by co-hosting the Saturday edition of the network's Up First podcast with Weekend Edition Saturday host Scott Simon.

 On September 9, 2021, she announced she would leave NPR as of October 17, 2021.
 The New York Times Company announced on September 30, 2021, that Garcia-Navarro would join its Opinion Audio team to anchor a new podcast to "explore the personal side of opinion".
-The company further announced on May 19, 2022, that the podcast — First Person — would debut on June 9, 2022.
+The podcast, First Person, debuted on June 9, 2022.

+In April 2024, Garcia-Navarro became the co-host, with David Marchese, of the New York Times podcast The Interview, featuring a structure in which guests are interviewed twice over the course of a week.

 Personal life

-Garcia-Navarro is married to Times of London journalist James Hider.
-They have a daughter.
-In 2017, Garcia-Navarro became a US citizen.
+Garcia-Navarro is married to journalist James Hider, an editor at NPR.
+They have a daughter, Cassenia.
+In 2017, Garcia-Navarro became a U.S. citizen.